 | Godiva Mortgages | A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion. |

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience dealing with Kempsey lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Kempsey lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-In 2009 we were contacted by Mr and Mrs. H Brown who, having completed a studio apartment in Kempsey in April 2001.
-The question was if we could approximate the compensation to the landlord could be for a ninety year extension to my lease.
-Comparable residencies in Kempsey with a long lease were in the region of £174,200.
-The average amount of ground rent was £55 invoiced per annum.
-The lease elapsed in 2077.
-Given that there were 51 years remaining we estimated the premium to the freeholder for the lease extension to be within £31,400 and £36,200 exclusive of costs.
+Mrs Amy Gunderson purchased a purpose-built apartment in Kempsey in July 2001.
+The dilemma was if we could shed any light on how much (approximately) price would be for a ninety year extension to my lease.
+Comparative premises in Kempsey with an extended lease were in the region of £181,600.
+The mid-range amount of ground rent was £55 invoiced annually.
+The lease elapsed on 19 March 2078.
+Given that there were 52 years unexpired we calculated the compensation to the landlord for the lease extension to be between £30,400 and £35,200 exclusive of fees.